If you got to go into all kinds of contortions, if you got to go outside the bounds of the law to save the act.

 Not that it matters, but I hope that helps.

-I have here an excerpt of a brief submitted to the court by the landmark legal foundation, which filed a brief, many people did.
+I have here an excerpt of a brief submitted to the court by the Landmark Legal Foundation, which filed a brief, many people did, opposed to Obamacare.

 And this is on page 18.

-They sort of read briefly from the brief that landmark submitted, which was ignored.
+I sort of read briefly from the brief that Landmark submitted, which was ignored.

-Not and it did not have to be the court, not even required to read it.
+It did not have to be, the court is not even required to read it.

 Don't misunderstand me.

-I'm not I just tell you some smart people here who did anticipate where this might go.
+I'm just telling you some smart people here who did anticipate where this might go.

-The landmark legal foundation brief, the individual mandates penalty provision in 26 United State Code, United States Code, Section 5000A 2011.
+The Landmark Legal Foundation brief, the individual mandates penalty provision in 26 United States Code, United States Code, Section 5000A, 2011.

 The individual mandate penalty provision cannot be justified as a permissible tax under any constitutional test.